The Adelaide Hills region is home to a number of introduced pests. Unfortunately, these pests can spread disease and cause harm to humans and animals.

 Please note that Council only undertakes removal of European Wasp nests.
 We do not deal with or control any other common pests found around the home in the Adelaide Hills area.
 Contact your local pest control company for further information on how to control and deal with these pests.

 European wasps are an introduced species that can be harmful to humans.
-They are a distinctive yellow colour with bright yellow legs, and triangular markeings on its abdomen.
-They are similar in size to a bee (10–15mm), but less hairy and folds its wings back when at rest.
+They are a distinctive yellow colour with bright yellow legs, and triangular markings on their abdomen.
+They are similar in size to a bee (10-15mm), but less hairy and they folds their wings back at rest.

 European wasps have nests with a papier mache appearance (not mud).
 They are located where shelter is available, commonly underground, in retaining walls, under eaves, or in cracks in buildings.